Tiny-Earth/DemoSite/site/src/experiences.md

 ![Illustration of Active Learning Experiences.
 Three circles overlap: Active Learning, Formative Assessment, and Inclusive Learning.
 Where they overlap is Learning Experiences.](assets/LE23.png)

-Active learning experiences encompass:
+Active learning experiences manifest curricular intentions while bringing the facets of science to life.
+They encompass:

 - All the opportunities students have to engage in learning science.
 - The factors that influence those opportunities.
 - Active learning experiences leverage what we know about how learning works to appropriately scaffold learning.

+Active learning experiences include any in-class interactions (such as questions, groupwork, quizzes, exams, experiments for field work) and out-of-class assignments (such as pre-class readings or post-class homework).

-Put another way, active learning experiences $=$ active learning $+$ formative assessment $+$ inclusive learning.
-And in this course, we use the term “learning experiences” to convey an emphasis on the student and the active engagement required for learning, rather than the more instructor-centered alternative, which focuses on covering the content.
+Active learning experiences leverage what we know about how learning works to appropriately scaffold learning.
+We use the term “active learning experiences” to convey an emphasis on the student and the active engagement required for learning, rather than the more instructor-centered alternative, which focuses on covering the content.
 A learner- and learning-centered mindset also considers how inclusive an experience is.

-> __*Active learning experiences $=$ active learning $+$ formative assessment $+$ inclusive learning*__

-Active learning experiences manifest curricular intentions and bring science to life.
-They feature all the activities—active learning plus assessment opportunities—that occur during a course, plus the inclusive learning considerations that support them.
-Active learning experiences range from assignments to assessments, experiments to exams, interactions to inquiries, questions to quizzes.
-They include activities during a prescribed classroom period (such as a lecture, lab, or field work) and outside the classroom (such as a pre-class reading/quiz in a learning management system or a post-class homework assignment).
+In the next section, we will explore what we mean by active learning in our active learning experiences.

 ### Active Learning